fadado/jqt/docs/content/engine.md

 ```

 Inside macro definitions argument references are prefixed by a dollar (`$1`, `$2`, etc.).
-The more common used features are the inclusion on external files and definition of simple constants:
+The more used features are the inclusion on external files and the definition of simple constants:

 ```
-&include "theme.css"
+&include theme.css
 &define Blue #0000FF

 { color: &Blue; }